 To give just one example, free will plausibly requires the possibility of doing otherwise, i.e., of choosing between alternative actions, and at first sight there seems to be no such possibility if the fundamental laws of physics are deterministic, and determinism has not yet been ruled out by the physical sciences.
 However, once we carefully distinguish between the level of physics and the level of agency, we can see that each level is endowed with its own modal notions: possibility at the level of agency ("agential possibility") on the one hand, and physical possibility on the other.
 These are distinct notions, just as chemical possibility, biological possibility, and economic possibility are distinct.
 This insight, in turn, leaves room for showing that the possibility of doing otherwise at the level of agency can co-exist with determinism at the level of physics.
 Conditional on the state of the world as specified at the level of agency, different courses of action may be open to me and thus agentially possible for me, even if there is some sub-agential specification of the state of the world at the level of microphysics at which only a single physical trajectory is physically possible.
 There is no contradiction here: at the level of physics, we would not even be able to speak about the choices that I could or could not make; the agential "can" does not belong to the vocabulary of physics.
 At the level of agency, on the other hand, we would not be able to refer to, or conditionalize on, the detailed physical microstate.
 So, it would also make little sense to say that "conditional on the physical microstate, it is agentially impossible for me to act otherwise".
 This claim would mix two different levels of description that do not go together and between which there is arguably no relation of reducibility.
-Arguments for the incompatibility of free will and determinism, such as van Inwagen's famous consequence argument, tend to draw conclusions about what agents can and cannot do from premises about the constraints that the fundamental laws of physics place on the physical microstate, thereby in effect conflating physical and agential levels.
+Arguments for the incompatibility of free will and determinism, such as van Inwagen's famous consequence argument, tend to draw conclusions about what agents

-&lt;sup>34 This kind of scepticism is reviewed (with literature references) in List (2019b), which (along with List 2014) is also the source of the response summarized here.
+&lt;sup>41 This kind of scepticism is reviewed (with literature references) in List (2019b), which (along with List 2014) is also the source of the response summarized here.
 Others who have defended free will by arguing, in a variety of ways, that free-will is a higher-level phenomenon rather than a physical-level one include Kenny (1978), Dennett (2003), Siderits (2008), and Carroll (2016).
 Furthermore, as Koons (2002) has recently pointed out and further elaborated, Wilfrid Sellars, who famously discussed the contrast between what he called the "scientific image" and the "manifest image", held a view on free will that is arguably a precursor to the one sketched here.
-See, e.g., van Inwagen (1975) and the response in List (2019c).